Elizabeth Povinelli

+She was the recipient of the German Transatlantic Program Prize and Fellow at the American Academy in Berlin for Fall 2011.
+In 2018 she was elected a Corresponding Fellow of the Australian Academy of the Humanities.
+She received an honorary degree in the Arts from the University of Antwerp in 2025.

 Academic work and publications

 Povinelli's work has focused on developing a critical theory of late liberalism that would support an "anthropology of the otherwise".
 This critical task is animated by a critical engagement with the traditions of American pragmatism and continental immanent critique and grounded in the circulation of values, materialities, and socialities within settler liberalisms.
 Her first two books examined the governance of the otherwise in late liberal settler colonies from the perspective of the politics of recognition.
 In particular, they focused on impasses within liberal systems of law and value as they meet local Australian indigenous worlds, and the effect of these impasses on the development of legal and public culture in Australia.
 Her second two books, The Empire of Love: Toward a Theory of Intimacy, Genealogy, and Carnality and Economies of Abandonment: Social Belonging and Endurance in Late Liberalism, examine formations of the Late Liberal Anthropocene from the perspective of intimacy, embodiment, and narrative form.
 Her books, Geontologies, Between Gaia and Ground, and The Inheritance explore the governance of existence, political identity and the problem of the ancestral.
 Geontologies received the 2017 Lionel Trilling Award.

-She was the recipient of the German Transatlantic Program Prize and Fellow at the American Academy in Berlin for Fall 2011.
-In 2018 she was elected a Corresponding Fellow of the Australian Academy of the Humanities.
+The Inheritance received a starred review on Kirkus.